Ri Ye Youshen

 Ri Ye Youshen (Chinese: 日夜遊神; lit. 'the Day and Night Wandering Deities') are a pair of deities in Chinese folk religion and Taoism.
-They are the Day Wandering Deity (日遊神) and the Night Wandering Deity (夜遊神), who were originally depicted as malevolent spirits roaming the world.
-Over time, their roles evolved, and they became subordinates of major underworld deities such as the Dongyue Dadi, Yanluo Wang, and the City God.
+They consist of the Day Wandering Deity (日遊神) and the Night Wandering Deity (夜遊神).
+In early traditions, they were described as malevolent spirits that wandered the human world.
+Later traditions describe them as subordinates of underworld deities such as Dongyue Dadi, Yanluo Wang, and the City God.

-Roles

-The Day and Night Wandering Deities are tasked with supervising the moral conduct of humans during the day and night, respectively.
-They observe and record the good and evil deeds of individuals, reporting their findings to the higher underworld authorities.
-This function aligns them with the broader Chinese cosmological belief in divine justice and the afterlife, where human actions are judged and rewarded or punished accordingly.
+The Day and Night Wandering Deities are responsible for observing the conduct of people during the day and night, respectively.
+They record people's good and bad deeds and report them to higher-ranking underworld deities.

-Day Wandering Deity

-The concept of the Day Wandering Deity can be traced back to ancient Chinese beliefs in spirits and deities that influenced human fate.
-In early folklore, the deity was feared as a harbinger of bad luck, and people took precautions to avoid crossing its path.
-This belief is reflected in the Yuan dynasty play The Story of the Peach Blossom Girl (桃花女) by Wang Ye, in which a character warns, "Today, as she left the house, she encountered the Day Wandering Deity; even if she does not die, she will surely return injured."

-Night Wandering Deity
+Legends

-The Classic of Mountains and Seas (山海經), in the chapter Classic of the Regions Beyond the South (海外南經), mentions: "There are sixteen divine beings, linked arm in arm, who serve the Emperor by overseeing the night in the wilderness."
-This passage is believed to refer to the early depiction of the Night Wandering Deities, who were originally sixteen in number.
-Over time, this concept evolved, and the sixteen deities were consolidated into a single figure.

-According to folk legends, if a mortal sees the Night Wandering Deity, it is considered an ominous sign.
-In the Qing dynasty work Strange Tales from the Tea-Drinking Studio (Zuicha Zhiguai) by Li Qingchen, there is a story about a man named Wang who, one night, saw a giant figure three zhang tall (approximately 9 meters).
-The giant smiled and said, "I am the Night Wandering Deity," before disappearing.
-A few days later, Wang died without any apparent illness.
-This tale reflects the belief that encountering the Night Wandering Deity foretells misfortune or death.
+In early folklore, the Day Wandering Deity was regarded as an ominous spirit, and people avoided encountering it.
+The Yuan dynasty play The Story of the Peach Blossom Girl (桃花女) includes a warning that a person who encountered the Day Wandering Deity might return injured or die.
+The Classic of Mountains and Seas (山海經), in the Classic of the Regions Beyond the South (海外南經), mentions sixteen divine beings who serve the Emperor by overseeing the night in the wilderness.
+This passage has been associated with an early form of the Night Wandering Deity.
+Folk legends also describe encountering the Night Wandering Deity as an ominous sign.
+In the Qing dynasty work Strange Tales from the Tea-Drinking Studio (Zuicha Zhiguai) by Li Qingchen, a man named Wang encounters a giant figure who identifies himself as the Night Wandering Deity.
+Wang dies several days later without an apparent illness.